OSMP Ranger Naturalists

 - To contact a Ranger in your community select an area from the drop down menu below and select “Contact a Ranger” (please keep in mind, Ranger schedules vary and you may not receive a response for up to three days).

 City of Boulder Open Space and Mountain Parks is over 45,000 acres of public owned property and a resource we all share and take pride in.
-Community Rangering is a philosophy which allows each Ranger the ability to take a full service approach to understanding the issues within their community.
-Each of our Rangers is assigned a specific community within OSMP, increasing their ability to understand and establish a unique approach for the needs of that community.
+District Rangering is a philosophy which allows each Ranger the ability to take a full service approach to understanding the issues within their community.
+Each of our Rangers is assigned a specific district within OSMP, increasing their ability to understand and establish a unique approach for the needs of that community.
 We want to hear what you have to say.
 Some common requests include:

 - Education programs in your area